Kenji Miyazawa: Vegetarianism

 Kenji practiced vegetarianism during two periods: for five years from 1918 after becoming a Lotus Sutra devotee, and from April 1926 until his death.
 Though Nichiren Buddhist sects don't require vegetarianism due to their "mappo mukai" doctrine (which relaxes the strict adherence to non-killing or ahimsa), he personally maintained this practice.

 In a 1918 letter, he expressed sympathy for edible creatures.
-During his time in Tokyo, he subsisted mainly on potatoes and tofu or fried tofu, developing beriberi which he mistakenly attributed to meat consumption.
+During his time in Tokyo, he subsisted mainly on (small quantities of) potatoes and tofu or fried tofu, developing beriberi which he mistakenly attributed to meat consumption (beriberi is caused by thiamine deficiency, and soybean products including tofu are high in thiamine).

 As a teacher, he relaxed his dietary restrictions, enjoying soba with tempura and occasionally eel or tempura rice bowls.
 He would drink alcohol socially and sometimes smoke.

-During his later years with the Rasu Chijin Association, he returned to strict vegetarianism with extremely simple meals.
+During his later years with the Rasu Chijin Association, he returned to a strict vegetarian diet with very simple meals.
 He stored rice in the well, eating it frozen in winter, with sides such as fried tofu, pickles, or tomatoes.
 Even when seriously ill with pneumonia, he refused eggs and milk.
-When his mother secretly fed him carp liver as medicine, he discovered the truth and declared, "I would rather die than take the life of a creature," maintaining his principles until death.
+When his mother secretly fed him carp liver as 'medicine', he discovered the truth and declared, "I would rather die than take the life of a creature," maintaining his principles until death.